Ocean Safety Awareness Award(OSAA)

 - Swim 50m in a time less than 2 minutes in pool not less than 25m

-- Demonstrate surf entry, diving under waves, catching waves, basic self-rescue
+- Demonstrate surf entry, diving under waves, catching waves, and basic self-rescue

 - Demonstrate response to a simulated aquatic emergency (DRSABCD) including calling for assistance.